AtlantisEngineering/outflux/README.md

 This repo contains code for exporting complete InfluxDB databases or selected measurements to TimescaleDB.

 ***

+This fork does the following:
+- Sets 'create_default_indexes' to FALSE in hypertables creations
-This fork disables hypertables creations and converts jsons keys to snake_case before writing to Postgres.
+- Converts jsons keys to snake_case before writing to Postgres (can be disabled by setting env var `OUTFLUX_NO_JSON_SNAKE_CASE` to "true").

 ***

 ## Table of Contents